 - a.
 Cut built-in bridge support from bottom to expose shaft cavity - b.
 One knob has a hole in its side.
-This is a cavity for the brass threaded insert, which you'll lock into place by inserting with a hot soldering iron
+This is a cavity for the brass threaded insert, which you'll install later.

 What's in the box